joergstolz/joergstolz.github.io/research_areas.md

 In other publications, we have looked at the secular transition in  [France](assets/2021_France.pdf) with Ferruccio Biolcati and Francesco Molteni.
 Recent results on Switzerland, from work with Jeremy Senn can be found [here](assets/2021_Generations_e.pdf).

+### Religious revival
+A paper co-authored with Alexi Gugushvili and Francesco Molteni seeks to explain the astounding religious revival in Georgia from 1985 onwards.
+It has appeared in BJS and can be found [here](assets/.

 ### Ethnicity
 Together with Anaïd Lindemann, I have conducted work on islamophobia.
 Check out papers on [explaining islamophobia](assets/2005_Explaining_Islamophobia_A_test_of_four_T.pdf), [islamophobia in media discourses](assets/2014_UseOfIslam.pdf), the [Muslim unemployment gap](assets/2018_Muslim_Employment Gap.pdf), or the [perceived discrimination among Muslims](assets/2020_Discrimination.pdf)